Datavideo SE-500 Video Switcher, an Inexpensive and Simple Option for Studio Production

 Lots of VPT readers write to me to ask about a simple, inexpensive way to put together a video production studio.
 The Datavideo SE-500 video switcher, which also comes as a kit with monitors, is a good choice to build a simple and inexpensive studio around.
 In fact, the SE-500 is one of the simplest and least expensive video switchers on the market, but is enough to get the job done for many of the people who write to me with these questions.
-The SE-500 alone is $960 and the kit runs $1,869.95 from B&H, which is nearly $100 less than Datavideo charges for it.
-Since monitors, of course, are required for the production process, most people opt for the kit.
-Everything is designed to work together.
-The duel 7″ LCD monitors have a quad function so are real nice.

 First, if you want to learn more about the pros and cons of studio video production, click this link.
 In short, studio production is a much faster way of cranking out major quantities of video content.
-A studio has multiple cameras and microphones and is edited live, on the fly.
+A studio has multiple cameras and microphones and everything is edited live, on the fly.
 Compared to basic field production, with one camera and lots of time-consuming post production editing, studio production is fast, easy and cheap.

-WHAT IS A VIDEO SWITCHER AND WHAT DOES IT DO?
+WHAT IS A VIDEO SWITCHER, AND WHAT DOES IT DO?

 A video switcher is the heart of any TV studio.
 Every single video source in your studio is plugged into the video switcher.
 The person operating the switcher (usually the director) controls which video source is seen at any one time by punching and controlling the various buttons, knobs and levers.
-The director can use the switcher to add some basic special effects and either cut between shots, or select a dissolve or any number of wipes.
-Some switchers have green screen capability and some do not.
-The more expensive ones includes lots of special effects but the inexpensive one are limited.

 BIGGEST DRAWBACK

 One drawback of this unit is that it only handles SD (standard def) video and not HD (High Definition).
 However, SD with good lighting looks better than HD with crummy lighting and few people seem to understand that!
 SD is still good for a lot of things, especially internet use where you do not want gigantic files.
-If you want HD, you can move up to the Datavideo HS-2000.
-It not only handles HD, it comes with head sets ad handles more donuts.
-Downside to all of that of course is money.
-The HS-2000 cost about 4 times as much.

 One cool feature is that the SE-500 also has a quad split monitor output.
 This means the user can preview each input on one single monitor that is split into quarters.
 This is really convenient, less expensive and takes up less space than having a separate monitor for each and every video source.
-If you get it with the duel monitor rack that comes as part of the kit, you can have one of those screens show 4 inputs.
-Look carefully at the picture and you can see that the one on the left is showing 4 inputs.
+If you get it with the dual monitor rack that comes as part of the kit, you can have one of those screens show 4 inputs.
+Look carefully at the pictures above, and you can see that the one on the left is showing 4 inputs.

 MORE FEATURES AND A USER EXPERIENCE